Document Control | Processes and Practices

 Obsolete document versions are removed from circulation.

 It must be clear to any document user which is the most recent, usable document version and which documents have been retired and must stay out of circulation.
-These retired documents can be destroyed, archived or otherwise marked as unusable as part of their document management.
+These retired documents can be destroyed, archived, or otherwise marked as unusable in the document management system.

 Proof of Compliance